-A liability is classified as current when:

-- It is expected to be settled in normal operating cycle - It is held primarily for the purpose of being traded - It is due to be settled within 12 months after the reporting date; or the Company does not have an unconditional right to defer settlement of the liability for at least 12 months after the reporting date.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.

-All other liabilities are classified as non-current.
+- A liability is classified as current when it satisfies any of the following criteria: - It is expected to be settled in the Company's normal operating cycle; - It is held primarily for the purpose of being traded - It is due to be settled within 12 months after the reporting date; or the Company does not have an unconditional right to defer settlement of the liability for at least 12 months after the reporting date.
+Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification. - All other liabilities are classified as non-current. - Deferred tax assets and liabilities are classified as non-current only - The Ind AS are prescribed under Section 133 of the Act read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and relevant amendment rules issued thereafter. - Accounting policies have been consistently applied except where a newly issued accounting standard is initially adopted or a revision to an existing accounting standard requires a change in the accounting policy hitherto in use.